snarkmaster/btrfs-ublk/README.md

 TODO / WIP: Summarize the results from `benchmark_matrix.py`.
 Touch on the page cache effects of `mmap`.

+TODO: Add a `ublk` mode where virtual reads are backed by O_DIRECT reads from local SSD to see how much worse things get.

 # Related solutions

 This is neither the first, nor the last idea for providing lazy-fetched